vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_16-automatic-device-management.md

         sensor-th-0155: Current firmware version: 1.0.0
     ```

-    The simulated device app then enters a holding pattern, waiting for a device twin update that will trigger a firmware update.
+    Once this information is displayed, the simulated device app enters a holding pattern, waiting for a device twin update that will trigger a firmware update.

 #### Task 2: Create the device management configuration